 Scientific studies have shown Nopal Cactus to have potent anti-inflammatory and antioxidant activities, which help reduce intestinal inflammation.
 In addition, Nopal Cactus has strong anti-microbial properties, especially against Campylobacter species and Vibrio cholera.
 Both bacterial species are common causes of gastroenteritis and digestive upsets.

-Short change fatty acids help heal Leaky Gut Syndrome, reduce intestinal inflammation and increase the variety of essential bacteria residing in the gut.
-This leads to increased immune function, a stronger bacterial defence system and the healing of intestinal permeability .
+Short-Chain Fatty Acids help to heal Leaky Gut Syndrome, reduce intestinal inflammation, nourish the cells that line the colon plus increase the strength and variety of all the essential bacteria residing in the gut.
+This leads to a more robust immune system, greater waste removal via the bowel, improved digestion, a stronger bacterial defence system and the healing of intestinal permeability .
 Animal studies further show that obese rats, when fed a high fat and sucrose diet, their health improved after consuming Nopal Cactus.
-There was an increase in the numbers of beneficial bacteria and Dysbiosis and Inflammation were reduced.
+There was an increase in the numbers of beneficial bacteria and a reduction of Dysbiosis and Inflammation.